H0llyW00dzZ/moonlight-opencode-theme/README.md

 ```
 .opencode/themes/
+├── moonlight.json      # Classic theme with solid backgrounds
-└── moonlight.json    # Main theme file
+└── moonlight-ii.json   # Enhanced theme with transparent backgrounds
 ```

-The theme follows the opencode.ai JSON theme format with:
+The themes follow the opencode.ai JSON theme format with:
 - Color definitions in the `defs` section
 - Dark/light variants for all colors
 - Semantic color mapping for UI elements and syntax highlighting